jcraigk/ruby_nano_rpc/README.md

   Raiblocks::Wallet # { wallet: 'F3093AB' }
 ```

 `Account`, `Accounts`, and `Wallet` each require a single parameter to be passed during initialization.
-You can then make calls on these objects without needing to pass in the param for subsequent calls.
+This parameter is persisted for subsequent calls.
 All RPC methods are provided directly as methods.

 ```ruby
   account = Raiblocks::Account.new('xrb_someaddress1234')